 That was all for this series of blog post.
 Hope to c u soon again.

-- the branch of finding the principles, which starts with the series about the history of the way of working in our organisations.
+- the branch of finding the organisational principles, which starts with the series about the history of the way of working in our organisations.
+This branch should be prioritised first in order to understand the co-evolution between the way of working of the organisations and the market.

 Monden, Yasuhiro.
 2012.
 Toyota Production System: an integrated approach to just-in-time Fourth Edition, CRC Press, Boca Raton, Florida, US